 Noise Generator

-Another noise color is Pink Noise where the amplitude is the same for each octave band.
+Another noise color is Pink Noise in which the amplitude is the same for each octave band.
 This means that pink noise in the 100Hz-200Hz band is as loud as the 10kHz-20kHz band.
 This is the same as applying a lowpass filter with a slope of 3db/octave to a white noise signal, slowly attenuating high frequencies.
 Brown Noise is a bit darker and features a slope of 6db/octave.

 Voices

-Most polyphonic synths also have a switch to change the synth’s behavior to monophonic but at the same time still featuring 4 voices.
-This is equal to a choir where all singers sing the same notes at the same time, bringing us to the next parameter.
+A polyphonic synth can have multiple voices.
+So if you have a polyphonic synth that has 4 voices, you can play 4 notes at a time.
+Most polyphonic synths have a switch to change synth’s behavior to monophonic but at the same time still featuring 4 voices.
+This is equal to a choir were all singers sing the same notes at the same time.
+This brings us to a new parameter.

 Unison